markravinet/genotyping_pipeline_v2/README.md

 The second script in the pipeline will take a list of bamfiles and performs genotyping on all individuals.
 To do this, it uses `bcftools` and will call sites at every position in the genome (i.e. it calls invariant sites as well as variants).
 This is obviously a large job, especially on larger genomes.
 So to increase efficiency, the script parallelises across genome windows.
 The default is 10 Mb but you can set these to whatever size you wish.
 However, tweaking windows has to be done with a separate bash script (see below), not within the nextflow pipeline.
 After calling genotypes in windows, the script will take care of sorting and concatenating the windows together so that you are left with a vcf file for each chromosome, the mtDNA and also the unanchored scaffolds in your genome.

+**NB** as of November 2024, the pipeline has been adapted to use cramfiles instead of bamfiles as these are more efficient in terms of storage space.
+However, it is still possible to use the `2_call_variants.nf` script with bams if needed.
+Just point the script to the files and it will work.

 ### Setting up genome windows

 In order to parallelise across genome windows, the script requires a list of said windows in a text file.
 These are easy to generate using the helper script `0_create_genome_windows.sh`.
 This simple bash script uses bedtools to split the genome into windows of whatever size you wish (I recommend 10,000,000 bases for most bird genomes) and then it will also create separate files to account for all the scaffolds.